 Better performance is not only more viewer-friendly but also scores us a number of points in SERP rankings.
 Among the frameworks which use SSR by way of employing React-based external libraries are Gatsby.js and Next.js.

-Now a fresh portion of news for the New Year - the React community will be pleased to know that React will now also have a built-in side-server rendering functionality.
+The React community will be pleased to know that React will now also have a built-in side-server rendering functionality.

 - Code readability,